Atattia/cron_scheduler/README.md

 # Cron Scheduler Project

-## Overview
+## Brief Description

-This project is a simple cron scheduler implemented in Java that allows users to schedule periodic job executions.
+This project is a simple cron scheduler in Java, it allows users to schedule job executions periodically.
-Users define job classes in the `Jobs.java` file and provide execution details in a configuration file.
+The user defines a job class in `Jobs.java` file and implements the execution details in the config file.
-The scheduler is then invoked via the Main method from the command line.
+The scheduler is invoked via the Main method from the command line, further details below.
+There are three example jobs in the `Jobs.java` file.

+In order to allow room for implementation, This project exclusively uses Java Standard Libraries, as well as `Maven` for building to facilitate unit testing.

+Snippets of output are included in the `output.log` file.

 ## Features

 - **Periodic Job Scheduling:** Users can schedule jobs to run periodically by providing details in a configuration file.
-- **Flexible Timing:** Jobs are executed based on user-defined intervals and frequencies.
-- **ThreadPool Configuration:** Users can configure the size of the thread pool used for multithreading.
+- **Flexibility:** Jobs are scheduled based on the defined intervals and frequencies, as well as configure the size of the threadpool that will be used for multithreading.
-- **Out-of-Order Execution:** Jobs are executed independently, allowing for out-of-order execution.
-The scheduler does not enforce any specific order of execution.
+- **Out-of-Order Execution:** Jobs are independently executed, allowing out-of-order execution.
+The scheduler does not enforce an order of execution.

 ## Project Structure